errchh/DynPrompt-1a/README.md

 * Langflow -- a low-code tool for multi-agent workflow allows more complex tasks

-* n8n -- an automation workflow tool which works across differnt apps
+* n8n -- an automation workflow tool which works across different apps

 ## Feedback and Contributions